 S.B.
 No. 39 amends the Civil Practice and Remedies Code to clarify the civil liability of commercial motor vehicle owners or operators.
 The bill stipulates that an employer's liability for damages resulting from the ordinary negligence of an employee operating their commercial vehicle will be based solely on the principle of respondeat superior, provided the employer stipulates that the employee was acting within the scope of their employment at the time of the incident.
-Additionally, if the employer makes this stipulation and the trial is bifurcated, the claimant is restricted from presenting evidence of ordinary negligence claims against the employer in the first phase of the trial, unless it pertains to evidence allowed by a specific section.
+Additionally, if the employer makes this stipulation and the trial is bifurcated, the claimant is restricted from presenting evidence of ordinary negligence claims against the employer in the first phase of the trial, unless it pertains to evidence allowed by Section 72.053(b).

-Introduced: Civil Practice and Remedies Code 72.053, Civil Practice and Remedies Code 72.054 (Civil Practice and Remedies Code 72)
+Statutes affected: Introduced: Civil Practice and Remedies Code 72.053, Civil Practice and Remedies Code 72.054 (Civil Practice and Remedies Code 72)

 Senate Committee Report: Civil Practice and Remedies Code 72.054 (Civil Practice and Remedies Code 72)